-Before you rush out to buy the latest gadget or the newest fashion wear, give yourself a cooling off period.
-This is will give you time to consider whether you really need that big-ticket item.
+Before you rush out to buy the latest gadget or the newest fashion wear, give yourself a cooling-off period.
+This will give you time to consider whether you really need that big-ticket item.

 If you still feel you want it after 24 hours, go back to the store and get it.

 You can break bad spending habits if you’re determined and really consistent.
-The main things to remember is to track your spending, stop impulse or emotional buying and keep saving on a regular basis, not matter how small an amount it is.
+The main things to remember are to track your spending, stop impulse or emotional buying and keep saving on a regular basis, no matter how small an amount it is.

-Hope this helps you quit spending money on useless junk, because being broke sucks and having money does not.
+I hope this helps you quit spending money on useless junk because being broke sucks, and having money does not.